ChangLabSNU/VaxPress/docs/source/command_line_options.rst

 - ``--conservative-start`` ITER[:WIDTH]

-  Conserve sequence for the first ITER iterations, except the first WIDTH amino acids. (default WIDTH: 7) It's a recommended option to use when running VaxPress with LinearDesign initialization.
+  Conserve sequence for the first ITER iterations, except the first WIDTH amino acids (default WIDTH: 7).
+It's a recommended option to use when running VaxPress with LinearDesign initialization.
   See :ref:`using-lineardesign` for more information.

   .. code-block:: bash